-Each Illinois Board of Education member who is elected or appointed to fill a vacancy of at least one year's duration must receive professional development leadership training (PDLT) and Open Meetings Act (OMA) training.
-Mandatory training is also required upon Performance Evaluation Reform Act implementation in each school district.
+Each Illinois school board member who is elected or appointed to fill a vacancy of at least one year's duration must complete State-mandated professional development leadership training (PDLT) and Open Meetings Act (OMA) training.
+State-mandated training is also required for board members who want to vote upon a dismissal based upon the Performance Evaluation Reform Act.
 For additional information, see Board policy 2:120, Board Member Development.

-The following table contains mandatory and non-mandatory training and development activities that were completed by each Board member.
-When the training was provided by the Illinois Association of School Boards, the acronym "IASB" follows the listed activity.
+The following table contains State-mandated training requirements and other professional development activities that were completed by each Board member.
+When the Illinois Association of School Boards (IASB) provided the training, the acronym "IASB" follows the listed activity.